 These features are normally present in most Terrier mixes, despite the dominant parental gene, so ensure you prepare to be actively engaged with your pup before getting this hybrid.
 Still thinking of getting a Terrier mix?
 Here are some of the most popular hybrids that you can adopt today.

-- Chihuahua Terrier Mix – This is one of the most popular Terrier mixed breeds and normally crosses smaller breeds of Terriers with the Chihuahua to form the perfect toy pup.
+Popular Terrier mixed breed that normally crosses smaller breeds of Terriers with the Chihuahua to form the perfect toy pup.
 The two most known Chihuahua Terrier mixes are the Chorkies, a mixture of Yorkshire Terriers and Chihuahuas and the Ratchis, a mixture of Rat Terriers and Chihuahuas.
 These dogs are known for their feisty personality, and have a bit more mature bark for their tiny size, but their confidence makes them one of the best pups to have.

 Now that you have all the information, go ahead and choose the best Terrier mix for you!